 What are the best Android TVs?

-Overall, the Hisense H9G Quantum Series stands out as the best Android TV you can buy in 2021.
+Overall, the Hisense H9G Quantum Series is the best Android TV you can buy in 2021.
 The television has an excellent 4K ULED display, HDR and Dolby Vision support, and a modern design with plenty of HDMI ports.
 Even better, you get all of this for an outstanding price.

-Last but certainly not least, budget shoppers should consider the Skyworth Q20300 for their next Android TV.
-It's one of the more affordable picks on this list, but even so, you still get features like 4K and Dolby Vision.
+Budget shoppers who see 4K as more than enough should consider the TCL 4-Series for their next Android TV.
+It's one of the more affordable picks on this list, but still looks pretty stellar for its low price.

 1. Hisense H9G Quantum